CHAPTER 16. SPECIAL EDUCATION FOR GIFTED STUDENTS

 (2) Ensure that the student is able to benefit meaningfully from the rate, level and manner of instruction.

 (3) Provide opportunities to participate in acceleration or enrichment, or both, as appropriate for the student’s needs.
-These opportunities shall go beyond the program that the student would receive as part of a general education.
+These opportunities must go beyond the program that the student would receive as part of a general education.

 (c) Districts shall adopt board policies relating to caseloads and class sizes for gifted students which: